thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

     var person = new Person;
 {% endhighlight %}

-p.
 So _initialize()_ is triggered whenever you create a new instance of a model( models, collections and views work the same way ).
 You don't have to include it in your model declaration but you will find yourself using it more often than not.

-h4.
-Setting attributes
+## Setting attributes

-p.
 Now we want to pass some parameters when we create an instance of our model.

 {% highlight javascript %}
     Person = Backbone.Model.extend({